• Skip to secondary menu

 How to Paint Kitchen Cabinets - Setting up the paint sprayer

-If you are going to be painting upwards, turn the straw backwards!
+If you are going to be painting upwards, turn the straw backward!

 How to Paint Kitchen Cabinets - Setting up the paint sprayer